brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [module.unit]{.sref} Module units and purviews {-}

-Update paragraph 7 to attach declarations of type aliases and namespace aliases (which are now entity) to the global module.
+Update paragraph 7 to attach declarations of type aliases and namespace aliases (which are now entities) to the global module.

 ::: std
 [7]{.pnum} A _module_ is either a named module or the global module.
 A declaration is _attached_ to a module as follows: